ppastene/ppastene/README.md

 # Hello stranger 👋

-🤓 I'm Pedro Pablo, software developer, bike rider, videogame enthusiast and retro collector, traveller and a drummer when I have a drum kit nearby.
+🤓 I'm Pedro Pablo, software developer, bike rider, videogame enthusiast, traveller and a drummer when I have a drum kit nearby.
 ☕ I love to work with amazing technologies and share a good project, a good coffee with good people in good places.
 🎮 Sometimes I kick ass in FPS, racing games and Dance Dance Revolution.

 ## 👓 My skills and interests